stfc/PSyclone/doc/user_guide/psy_data.rst

   invocation.
 This can be used to automatically create tests for a kernel, or to write a stand-alone driver that just calls one kernel, which can be used for performance tuning.
-Two example libraries that extract input and output data into a either a Fortran binary or a NetCDF file are included with PSyclone (see :ref:`extraction_libraries`).
+Two example libraries that extract input and output data into either a Fortran binary or a NetCDF file are included with PSyclone (see :ref:`extraction_libraries`).